2. The job evaluation process

-The protection arrangements outlined in the Joint Agreement 2006 no longer apply.
+Please note, the protection arrangements outlined in the Joint Agreement 2006 no longer apply.

 If the employee’s post/employees posts has/have been re-evaluated at a lower level than their current grade and salary, they will receive pay protection for a period of one year.
 They will not be entitled to any pay award or increment for one year.

 To illustrate the effect of this: there are four administration assistants and the post they occupy is evaluated at Grade 2.
-One of the administration assistants is on a grade 3 and and will now be red circled so will have 1 year salary protection.
+One of the administration assistants is on a grade 3 and will now be red circled so will have 1 year salary protection.
 In order to avoid further inequality, all of the administration assistants will be put on Grade 3 for the period of that protection.

-Terms and conditions of employment
+6. Terms and conditions of employment

 The joint agreement signed in January 2005 and amended in October 2006 enables East Devon District Council to amend the terms and conditions of staff within its scope, including changes to grades and salaries of posts in order to implement job evaluation.